fhessman/scientific-snap/Examples/StellarParallax/README.md

 The first obvious step is to create an **ApparentStar** Sprite we can place at the right position.... somehow.

-There are (at least) two obvious ways, one using classic Snap! programming techniques and another some maths:
+There are (at least) two obvious ways to solve this problem, one using classic Snap! programming techniques and another some maths:
 - Using Snap!: the **ArrowSprite** is always pointing towards the Star and by drawing the arrow the Sprite always ends up at the position of the Star, pointing in the right direction; simply have it continue along this corrrect path until it reaches the starry background and  have it tell the **ApparentStar** to go to this position.
 - Mathematically, the Sun and Earth - each of which has a well-defined x- and y-position - define a line.
 We want to extend this line to a different x-position (that of the starry background).
 The simple interpolating function that gives the y-value of any point along such a line is